jbequ5/Enigma-Machine-Miner/README.md

 2. File goes to HyperAgent for Planning - Must be Approved by Miner
 3. Arbos decides which tools to run
 4. Arbos decides which compute option to use for execution
-5. **Reflects and Redesigns** the prompt for the next tool
+5. **Reflects and Redesigns** the prompt between tools
-6. **ScienceClaw** agent swarm runs at the end of the chain with cumulative context
+6. **ScienceClaw** agent swarm runs at the end of the chain with cumulative contex
-7. **Optional** Miner Review before Looping again
+7. **End of Loop Arbos Critique** — if the solution needs improvement, restart loop
-8. **Final Arbos Critique** — if the solution needs improvement, loop back to replanning
+      - **Optional** Miner Review before Looping again
-9. Final Miner Review before Submission
+8. **If Solution Accepted** - Final Miner Review before Submission
-10. Results saved to long-term memory for future challenges.
+9. Results saved to long-term memory for future challenges.

 This tight loop makes the miner highly adaptive and capable of continuous self-improvement.

 ### Key Features

-- Sequential Tool Chain with reflection + prompt redesign **after every tool**
+- Sequential Tool Chain with Reflection & Dynamic Prompt Redesign
-- Tool Study + Vector Retrieval for High-Fidelity Tool Mimicking
+- Tool Study + Vector Retrieval for High-Fidelity Tool Mimicking **(See Below)**
 - Cumulative Context via `program.md`
 - Dynamic Reflection Depth based on Cost/Token Awareness
 - Resource-Aware Guardrails + Auto-Compression
-- Exploration Module For Deeper and more Novel Ideas
+- Exploration Module Optional For Deeper and more Novel Ideas

 ### Tool Study & Tool Replication Strategy